 Examples of written warning letters

-Some written warning letters address concerns around an employee’s poor performance, unprofessional behavior, and attendance issues.
+Some written warning letters address concerns about a person’s poor performance, unprofessional behavior, and attendance issues.

 Example of a written warning for employees with poor performance

-If someone is failing or is incapable of doing their job to the required standard, consider using this template to inform them of their poor performance:
+If someone fails to do their job to the required standard, consider using this template to inform them of their poor performance:

 Dear [First name],